 Focus has adopted a resignation policy in connection with its plurality voting standard in the election of directors.
 Pursuant to Focus' Corporate Governance Guidelines, a director who fails to receive a majority of votes for re-election in an uncontested election must offer his or her resignation to the Board for its consideration.
 In addition, a director whose resignation is under consideration must abstain from participating in any recommendation or decision regarding that resignation.
-The nominating, governance and sustainability committee will make a recommendation to the Board as to whether to accept or reject the proposed resignation, or whether other action should be taken.
-The Board will act on the proposed resignation, taking into account the nominating, governance and sustainability committee's recommendation, and will promptly and publicly disclose its decision regarding the resignation.
+The Nominating, Governance and Sustainability Committee will make a recommendation to the Board as to whether to accept or reject the proposed resignation, or whether other action should be taken.
+The Board will act on the proposed resignation, taking into account the Nominating, Governance and Sustainability Committee's recommendation, and will promptly and publicly disclose its decision regarding the resignation.
 If the proposed resignation is not accepted, the director will continue to serve until the next annual meeting of stockholders at which the director is up for re-election, and until the director's successor is elected and qualified, or until the earlier of the director's death, resignation or removal.
-A copy of the Corporate Governance Guidelines is available free of charge under Corporate Governance in the investor relations section of our website at www.focusfinancialpartners.com.
+In addition, in accordance with our Corporate Governance Guidelines, a person who is 75 or older cannot stand for election or reelection as a director as of the date of the relevant annual meeting, and we have not granted any exemptions or waivers to this requirement.
+A copy of the Corporate Governance Guidelines is available free of charge under the Governance tab in the Investor Relations section of our website at www.focusfinancialpartners.com.